D3FAU4T/Markdown-To-HTML-Converter/README.md

 ## Usage

-1. install dependencies:
+1. Install dependencies:

     ```bash
     bun install
     ```

-2. Run the initiating script
+2. Put your markdown files in the markdown folder and use:

     ```bash
-    bun initiate
+    bun index ./markdown/filename.md
     ```

-3. Put your markdown files in the markdown folder and use:

-    ```bash
-    bun index.ts path/to/file.ext
-    ```

-This project was created using `bun init` in bun v1.1.45.
+This project was created using `bun init` in bun v1.2.2.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.